-Committed to tackling antisocial behaviour
+Committed to tackling anti-social behaviour

-Our Civil Enforcement Officers work with local citizens to prevent, identify, investigate and take action concerning a range of environmental and antisocial behaviour crimes including fly tipping, graffiti, noise, littering, dog fouling, stray dogs and abandoned cars.
+Our Community Enforcement Officers work with local citizens to prevent, identify, investigate and take action concerning a range of environmental and antisocial behaviour crimes including fly tipping, graffiti, noise, littering, dog fouling, stray dogs and abandoned cars.

-The uniformed officers work with communities and patrol hotspots across the district with the aim of preventing antisocial behaviour.
+The uniformed officers work with communities and patrol hotspots across the district with the aim of preventing anti-social behaviour.
 They investigate reports of incidents, encouraging and promoting behaviour change.
 They utilise police accredited powers as necessary, including the power to request a name and address, issue fixed penalty notices, remove abandoned or obstructing vehicles and direct traffic.

-Due to our partnership working, especially with North Yorkshire Police, all districts of Ryedale have seen significant decreases in antisocial behaviour.
+Due to our partnership working, especially with North Yorkshire Police, all districts of Ryedale have seen significant decreases in anti-social behaviour.

 If your enquiry is urgent or you are being threatened, please report anti-social behaviour to North Yorkshire Police on 101 or 999.